genshinsim/gcsim/ui/packages/docs/docs/guides/building_a_simulation_basic_tutorial.md

 ![bennett battery xl results](opt_9.png)

-A nice 400dps gain
+A nice 400dps gain.
 Let's double check the sample to make sure it's working as intended:

 ![xiangling batteried](opt_10.png)

-Here you see that Xiangling is catching Bennett's particle right after using her burst, getting a slightly head start on her energy
+Here you see that Xiangling is catching Bennett's particles right after using her burst, getting a slight head start on her energy

 :::caution
-Understand that this works because Xiangling uses burst as soon as she is swapped on field, giving her time to catch Bennett's particle.
+Understand that this works because Xiangling uses burst as soon as she is swapped on field, giving her time to catch Bennett's particles.
 If you try this in game, you need to make sure you are using her Q ASAP.
-Any delay and you may see that the particles arrive before her Q resulting in no energy gain.
+Add any delay and you may see that the particles arrive before her Q resulting in no energy gain.
 :::

 ## Concluding remarks